johnlane/ghostbuster/ghostbuster-usage.md

       - ftp:ftp.example.com

 Use whatever style best matches your personal taste.
 Multiple values given as command-line options must always be comma-delimited.

+### Replacement Expressions

+Replacement expressions can be used to alter the value of fields as they are exported from Ghost.
+The format of a replacement expression is:

+    field:old,new

+where

+* `field` is any field in the GhostBuster *posts* table
+* `old` is used to match characters within the field's value and
+* `new` replaces any matched characters

+The `old` characters can be specified either as a text string or as a regular expression.
+[Rubular](http://rubular.com) is a useful resource that can help with forming suitable regular expressions.

+Regular Expressions must be bounded with `/` and strings with `'`.
+The full syntax capabilities of `old:new` follow the rules described [here](http://ruby-doc.org/core-2.0/String.html#method-i-gsub).

+Every match of `old` found in the `field` is replaced with `new`.
+Badly formed replacement expressions are ignored.
+Replacement expressions could be used to alter, for example,

+* the post's title `title` or
+* its file name, whhich is derived from the `slug` field.

 ### Examples